OnekiDevs/offdjs/README.md

 The script must export a default class that extends from the `Command` class provided by **offdjs** which is initialized in the super with at least the name that must match the name put in the file and a description, both properties are objects with properties named as [local Discord API](https://discord.com/developers/docs/reference#locales), `en-US` at least (this will change in the future)

-The `Comand` class has an interaction method with a parameter of type `ChatInputCommandInteraction<'cached'>` which is executed every time it receives a command interaction with the same name set which you can override to execute and respond to said interaction
+The `Comand` class has an ChatInputCommandInteraction method with a parameter of type `ChatInputCommandInteraction<'cached'>` which is executed every time it receives a command interaction with the same name set which you can override to execute and respond to said interaction

 example: